World of Giants

-World of Giants (a.k.a.
-W-O-G) is an American black-and-white science fiction spy-fi television series that aired in syndication from September 5, 1959 until November 28, 1959.
-It starred Marshall Thompson and Arthur Franz.
+World of Giants is an American 30-minute black-and-white science fiction spy-fi television series that aired in syndication from September 5, 1959, until November 28, 1959.
+The series starred Marshall Thompson.
+It was aimed to be aired on CBS but a sponsor could not be found although the series aired on Australian television in 1959, and syndicated in select U.S. markets starting in 1961.

 Premise

-American spy Mel Hunter, while on a covert mission, is shrunk to a height of six inches after an accident.
-This series stars Marshall Thompson as Federal Counter-Espionage Agent Mel Hunter, who uses his small size to infiltrate areas that a full-sized man could not.
+American spy Mel Hunter, while on a covert mission, is shrunk to a height of six inches after exposure to a strange radiation.
+The Federal Counter-Espionage Agent used his small size to infiltrate areas that a full-sized man could not.
 When not on assignment, he lives in a specially outfitted dollhouse-like miniature.
-The series co-stars Arthur Franz as his full-sized partner, Agent Bill Winters.
+The series co-starred Arthur Franz as his full-sized partner, Agent Bill Winters.

 Thompson set up the premise in the show's opening voiceover: